 The investment policy adheres to the "prudent person principle" by only allowing investments to be held in an approved list of asset classes and where appropriate, individual named assets.
 A list is maintained of all potential counterparties that comply with the AICL investment policy.
 All investments must comply with the investment policy restrictions on exposure, duration and rating as set out in the investment policy.
 The use of a defined list of allowable assets ensures that risk concentrations are understood and can be easily measured.

-The investments are mainly bank deposits, money market funds and fixed interest securities, with small amounts of assets such as absolute return bond funds and global loan funds.
+The investments are mainly bank deposits, money market funds and fixed interest securities.
 AICL also owns a number of properties used by Saga plc.

 4. Valuation for Solvency Purposes